Ciena: Acquisitions

 Ciena acquired the telecommunications company AstraCom Inc. in 1997 for $13.1 million.
 Fourteen of AstraCom's engineers signed four-year contracts with Ciena, and joined the company's new research and development team in Alpharetta, Georgia.
-In early 1998, the company acquired Norcross, Georgia-based ATI Telecom International Ltd. and its subsidiary Alta Telecom in a transaction worth $52.5 million.
+In early 1998, the company acquired Norcross, Georgia–based ATI Telecom International Ltd. and its subsidiary Alta Telecom in a transaction worth $52.5 million.
 Alta's engineering and installation products were used by service providers for switching, transport, and wireless communications; the company continued to operate as a subsidiary of Ciena.
 Ciena purchased Terabit Technology Inc., a producer of detectors for data transmission based in Santa Barbara, California, for $11.7 million in April 1998.
-The company acquired Cupertino, California-based Lightera Networks Inc. and Marlborough, Massachusetts-based Omnia Communications Inc. for $980 million in stock in 1999.
+The company acquired Cupertino, California–based Lightera Networks Inc. and Marlborough, Massachusetts–based Omnia Communications Inc. for $980 million in stock in 1999.

-The company purchased Cyras Corp. of Fremont, California during 2000–2001 for $2 billion in stock.
-ONI Systems, a San Jose, California-based producer of phone and computer data equipment, was acquired by Ciena for $900 million in stock in June 2002.
+The company purchased Cyras Corp. of Fremont, California, during 2000 to 2001 for $2 billion in stock.
+ONI Systems, a San Jose, California–based producer of phone and computer data equipment, was acquired by Ciena for $900 million in stock in June 2002.
 The acquisitions of Cyras, which produced optical switch systems, and ONI, which made transport equipment for data transfer, allowed Ciena to focus on networks in metropolitan areas.

 Ciena purchased WaveSmith Networks Inc., an optical-networking equipment manufacturer based in Acton, Massachusetts, for $158 million in stock in 2003.
 Ciena acquired the Ottawa-based data storage networking company Akara Corp. for $45 million in 2003.
 Akara expanded Ciena's product line and storage networking capabilities, and continued to operate as a subsidiary.
-Catena Networks and New Jersey-based Internet Photonics were purchased by Ciena in 2004.
+Catena Networks and New Jersey–based Internet Photonics were purchased by Ciena in 2004.
 The stock transactions were valued at $486.7 million and $150 million, respectively.
 Catena had approximately 220 employees at the time, and the purchase of Internet Photonics marked Ciena's entrance into the cable industry.